top of page

 WHAT ABOUT THE COMPACT?

-If Maryland were to eventually pass the Compact, we would be allowed have our own process for "single state" Maryland-only licensing and a differing process for "multistate compact" licenses.
+No!
+The Compact allows for a "single state" Maryland-only licensing and a differing process for "multistate compact" licenses (see lines 289-90 and 338-9).
 Therefore, Maryland could both join the Compact and eliminate exams at any licensure level, regardless of what the Compact Commission might decide.